Chronic fatigue: causes, symptoms, treatment

 In addition to global factors, there are also small, but no less aggressive ones.

 To begin with, most people work indoors.
 And often there are many more people in one room than necessary.
-Hence the problem of lack of oxygen.
-Still from school they know that the feeling of sleepiness directly depends on the amount of inhaled oxygen.
-The more a person absorbs fresh air, the more it enters the bloodstream, thereby giving the body vigor and strength.
+This raises the problem of lack of oxygen.
+Everyone knows from school that the feeling of sleepiness directly depends on the amount of oxygen inhaled.
+The more a person absorbs fresh air, the more it enters the blood, thereby giving the body vigor and strength.
 In order to avoid such cases, it is worth ventilating the room as often as possible.

-Another aspect is the influence of the weather.
-So, many have noticed that on a cloudy day, you constantly want to sleep, your legs do not go, and your mouth does not close from yawning.
-This is due to the fact that the body reacts to weather changes, adjusting to them.
-Blood pressure drops, heart rate drops.
+Another aspect may be the influence of weather.
+So, many have noticed that on a cloudy day you constantly want to sleep, your legs won’t move, and your mouth won’t close from yawning.
+This happens because the body reacts to weather changes by adapting to them.
+Blood pressure drops and heart rate decreases.
 However, this does not happen to everyone, but only to people who are sensitive to weather changes.

-There are many reasons for chronic fatigue, and the most common is being in a state of tension, on the verge of stress...
+There are many reasons for chronic fatigue, and the most common is being in a state of tension, on the edge. stress.
 Constantly being in a stressful situation produces the hormone cortisol.
-In small quantities, it does not pose a danger, but with its excess, the body falls into a state of prolonged fatigue and comes to exhaustion.
+In small quantities it does not pose a danger, but if it is in excess, the body falls into a state of prolonged fatigue and reaches exhaustion.

-Another reason is the transfer of a serious illness.
-In the process of illness, the body experiences stress.
+Another reason is suffering from a serious illness.
+During the illness, the body experiences stress.
 However, upon recovery, he does not immediately return to normal.
 After such a shake-up, he needs time and peace.
-That is why people who have had the disease do not immediately come to their senses, but experience chronic fatigue syndrome.
+That is why people who have suffered from the disease do not immediately come to their senses, but experience chronic fatigue syndrome.

 Chronic fatigue syndrome: symptoms

-Chronic fatigue syndrome is caused by a prolonged period of overwork, and is most often affected by women.
+Chronic fatigue syndrome is caused by a long period of overwork and most often affects women.
 To cope with such a disease, you just need to give your body a well-deserved rest.
-If a pause in work did not help get rid of overwork, you need to seek help from a doctor.
+If a pause in work does not help get rid of overwork, you need to seek help from a doctor.

 Symptoms are as follows: